robertkrimen/godocdown/README.markdown

 ### Usage

+    -output=""
+        Write output to a file instead of stdout
+        Write to stdout with -

+    -template=""
-    -template="": The template file to use
+        The template file to use

     -no-template=false
         Disable template processing